avimaybee/focusflow/APP_EXPLANATION.md

 - **File**: `src/app/page.tsx`
 - **Purpose**: To attract new users by showcasing the app's primary features and value propositions.
 - **Structure**:
-  - **Hero Section**: An engaging introduction with an animated headline (`FlipHeading`), a clear value proposition, and a prominent "Get Started for Free" call-to-action button.
-It features a stylized, non-interactive `AppPreview` component to give users a glimpse of the chat interface.
+  - **Hero Section**: An engaging introduction with an animated headline (`FlipHeading`), a clear value proposition with a `TextFlip` component for dynamic keywords, and a prominent "Get Started for Free" call-to-action button.
+  - **Background Effects**: The entire page is wrapped in a `Spotlight` component that creates a light-from-cursor effect and `BackgroundLines` that provide a subtle, animated backdrop across all sections.
   - **Features Section**: A "Bento Grid" layout using `GlowingCard` components that light up on hover, highlighting key features like AI Chat, customizable personas, and study material generation.
   - **Testimonials Section**: An auto-playing `Carousel` displaying positive feedback from fictional users, building social proof and trust.
   - **FAQ Section**: An `Accordion` component that neatly organizes and answers common user questions, reducing friction for potential sign-ups.